geoscan/Esp32Cam/components/system/README.md

 # System

-Abstraction layer between the application code and the actual hardware + middleware
+Abstraction layer between the application code and the actual hardware + middleware.
+HAL + OSAL.